 We are building a diverse and inclusive collection using a unique cataloguing and display system.

 We are working with open source software, a malleable cataloguing and call number system, mindful subject displays with book facings to promote intersectionality, and knowledgeable reference services.
 We hope, through mindful open principles, to maintain a browsable and accessible comics collection.

 We are working towards building a collaborative community space where anyone from any age or background can engage with comics and comics resources.
 We hope to be a centre for comics collaboration in Canada through arts events, instructional workshops, panel talks, and artist talks.

-We are currently working on obtaining a flagship location in Toronto.
+We recently established our flagship branch in Toronto, see our Contact page for more information.
 Our long-term goal is to build a nation-wide comics library system.

 At CCOL, we view comics as a medium, rather than a genre.
 As such, our library collection will be organized along lines which reflect its true narrative and stylistic diversity, ranging from such significant areas as queer-comics, life-narratives, mental health, and intersectional works, to the explorations of the historical, fantastical and the speculative.

 CCOL will also help promote Canadian artists on a local and global level through public outreach including our website and social media platforms.
 We are currently working on an online database for Canadian cartoonists!